Master Your Mindset With the Help of These Awesome Tips

 3. Gratitude Journal for Women: A Daily 5 Minute Guide for Mindfulness, Positivity, Affirmation and Self Care

-Repetition is absolutely necessary for this.
-Repetition is defined as thinking about the same thought several times, reading the same book several times, or listening to or watching the same CD or video several times.
+Repetition means thinking the same thought over and over, reading the same book multiple times, or listening to the same audio or watching the same video repeatedly.

 First, laughing increases blood flow.
 More oxygen is delivered by increased blood flow, which also improves nutrient absorption by the body.
 People are more likely to smile back at you when you do.
 Therefore, a smile makes everyone feel good.